 Parents: How to Apply to the Summer Treatment Program

-If you are interested in learning more about the Summer Treatment Program or would like to begin the application process, please call our main office line at 305-348-0477 and ask for the Summer Treatment Program.
+If you are interested in learning more about the Summer Treatment Program or would like to begin the application process for STP 2024, please call our main office line at 305-348-0477 and ask for the Summer Treatment Program.

 Enrollment is limited, and parents are encouraged to apply as early as possible.